richardspirit/DevOpsChallenge/ReadMe.txt

 Included files: VagrantfileLinux,VagrantfileWin,checkip.ps1,bootstrap.ps1,checkip.sh, bootstrap.sh,setup.pl
 Requirements: Perl 5

-Setup file is called with arguments for either Linux or Windows machine.
+Setup file is called with arguments for either "Linux" or "Windows" machine case sensitive.
 If Linux is chosen then a mysql password is also required.

 Setup file will make a copy of either VagrantfileLinux or VagrantfileWin and create Vagrantfile.
 If file exists, it will be overwritten.